 The following types of watercraft are permitted on the dam: sailing boats, canoes, kayaks and boats with electric motors.

-The following are not permitted: windsurfers, surf skis, jet skis, boats with fuel motors and boats with electric motors which also have fuel motors, tanks or lines.
+The following are not permitted: windsurfers, surf skis, jet skis, boats with fuel motors.

 Boats with a motor which cannot be removed, are permitted however the motor must remain out of the water and the user must have a Googong specific permit from the ACT Government.
 To apply for a permit please complete the Boat Permit Application form.
 For more information how to obtain a permit contact Access Canberra on 13 22 81.